coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Variants:

-.. cmdv:: Print Strategies.
+.. cmdv:: Print Strategies

 Print all the currently non-transparent strategies.

-.. cmd:: Declare Reduction @ident := @convtactic.
+.. cmd:: Declare Reduction @ident := @convtactic

 This command allows giving a short name to a reduction expression, for instance lazy beta delta [foo bar].
 This short name can then be used